Amanda Roth Block: Paintings

 Block's large, abstract expressionist paintings were the cornerstone of her success in the late sixties and seventies.
 These large paintings sold very well at the time and adorned the walls of a large number of buildings and institutions of the day.
 Traditionally abstract expressionist and very much in the mainstream of painting at the time, these large canvasses today have the effect of anchoring the viewer firmly in the times.

 Spending several weeks each winter in Tucson, Arizona, with her husband, Maurice Block Jr., Amanda grew to love the desert landscapes and strong visual attributes of the area.
 The desert and its impact upon her became a common theme.
 She often did rough watercolors there, trying to capture the feeling and color palette of the unique place.
 Unfortunately, these studies do not survive, but their impact clearly inform her large abstract landscapes.

-Amanda's color sense and strong design also contribute to their effectiveness.
-Evoking the sensibilities associated with geography writ large, mountains and seas, lakes, rivers, forests, and always the desert were the subjects of her broadly realized art.
+Commentators have noted that Amanda's use of color contributes to the impact of her work.
+Her subjects often include landscapes geography associated with broad geographic themes, such as mountains, seas, lakes, rivers, forests, and deserts.